denten-books/plain-text/0-intro.md

 as a three-dimensional rather than a two-dimensional object, with the extra dimension extending in time.
 Similar to Jerome McGann's idea of the "editorial horizon."
 See @mcgann_textual_1991.

+[^ln-winner]: See for example: "Writers concerned with with problems of technology-out-of-control have frequently echoed Hobbes in suggesting that such an artifact---the Leviathan of interconnected technical systems---has a soul of its own [...]
+A ghost appears in the network.
+Unanticipated aspects of technological structure endow the creation with an anticipated *telos*" [@winner_autonomous_1978, 280].

+[^ln-witt]: For more on the connection between Wittgenstein and James see @goodman_james_2004.